Organizations, Resources, and Events

 Congratulations to Women's Studies master's students, Darci McFarland and Daisy Salinas for being the recipients of this year's Nancy Johnson Coyle scholarship.

-Lauren Cross, is a recipient of a Third Annual Visionary Award from The Fort Worth WeeklyLauren Cross, Women's Studies Ph.D. student, is a recipient of a Third Annual Visionary Award from The Fort Worth Weekly for her multimedia art and for founding a new gallery that exhibits the work of women artists of color.
-Here is the Fort Worth Weekly description of Lauren Cross and her award.
+Lauren Cross, Ph.D. student, is a recipient of a Third Annual Visionary Award from The Fort Worth Weekly for her multimedia art and for founding a new gallery that exhibits the work of women artists of color.
+Read the Fort Worth Weekly description of Lauren Cross and her award.

 She was selected by nearly 30 people, including local curators, artistic directors, gallery owners, and art educators to be one of three artists to win this award.
 Lauren also published a chapter entitled "Mothers-For-Natural-Hair: The Afro-Cyberella's Social Media Guide to Afrocentric Hair." in Mothering and Literacies.
 Eds.
 Amanda B. Richey and Linda Shuford Evans.
 Bradford, ON: Demeter Press, 2013.
 221-236.
 Print.

 TWU's Department of Multicultural Women's and Gender Studies offers many opportunities for unique learning experiences that enhance academic and personal development.
 Guest speakers have included Lauren Greenfield, Alison Kafer, Jackson Katz, Michael Kimmel, Rita Liberti, Deborah A. Miranda, Cherry Muhanji, Layli Phillips, Anita Tijerina Revilla, Beverly Guy-Sheftall, Gloria Steinem, Aaronette M. White, and Kristal Brent Zook.